-- If the results of the check with Reference Signal Generator are within the expected range, the internal signal generator of the device is damaged.
-In this case the measurement results are most likely accurate, but the device is unable to confirm that there is no drift. - If the check with Reference Signal Generator fails, the measurement response is drifting due to component failure.
-In this case the measurement response no longer corresponds to the actual dust concentration, and the measurement results are false.
+- If the results of the functional check are within the expected range, the internal signal generator of the device is damaged.
+In this case the measurement results are most likely accurate, but the device is unable to confirm that there is no drift.
+In this case the device no longer fulfills the requirements of the QAL1 certificate, because QAL3 self-diagnosis cannot be performed. - If the functional check fails, the measurement response is drifting due to component failure.
+In this case the measurement response no longer corresponds to QAL2 calibration, and the measurement results are false.